NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 #### Attaching/Detaching a volume to an instance

 To attach and detach a volume to an instance, you will use the command tool *openstack server*.
-Display the help:
+You can display help about this command by running the following:

 ```openstack server help | grep volume```